Frequently Asked Questions

 Q: How many regions will be hosting this type of competition?

 A: There are 10 regions across the state hosting regional competitions and selecting top teams for the statewide competition.
-A maximum of 120 teams will compete at the state level.
+Each region will send their top teams to the statewide competition.

 Q: My venture recently won $25,000 at another competition.
 Are we still eligible to compete?

-A: Yes-- student teams are eligible to compete as long as they haven't raised more than $100,000 in cumulative public and private capital, including other business plan competitions and grant funding.
+A: Yes-- student teams are eligible to compete as long as they haven't raised more than $100,000 in cumulative public and private capital, including other business plan competitions.

 Q: What if I win the state prize but then I don't start the business?